-7. STATUS AND CONFIGURATION REGISTERS
+STATUS AND CONFIGURATION REGISTERS 7.

-Three Status and Configuration Registers are provided for W25Q32FV.
-The Read Status Register-1/2/3 instructions can be used to provide status on the availability of the flash memory array, whether the device is write enabled or disabled, the state of write protection, Quad SPI setting, Security Register lock status, Erase/Program Suspend status, output driver strength, power-up and current Address Mode.
-The Write Status Register instruction can be used to configure the device write protection features, Quad SPI setting, Security Register OTP locks, Hold/Reset functions, output driver strength and power-up Address Mode.
+Three Status and Configuration Registers are provided for W25Q64FW.
+The Read Status Register-1/2/3 instructions can be used to provide status on the availability of the flash memory array, whether the device is write enabled or disabled, the state of write protection, Quad SPI setting, Security Register lock status, Erase/Program Suspend status, output driver strength, power-up.
+The Write Status Register instruction can be used to configure the device write protection features.
+Quad SPI setting, Security Register OTP locks, Hold/Reset functions, output driver strength.
 Write access to the Status Register is controlled by the state of the non-volatile Status Register Protect bits (SRP0, SRP1), the Write Enable instruction, and during Standard/Dual SPI operations, the /WP pin.